“A panic attack?” I spat at the young nurse, (not literally, it’s an expression… What’s wrong with you)!

 - People don’t actually faint during a panic attack.
 They might feel faint, but they don’t actually faint.
 Whereas people CAN faint during a heart attack.

 - The pain during a heart attack is constant and more constricted.
-It starts in the chest area and can sometimes move down the left arm.
+It starts in the chest, stomach or lower back areas and can sometimes move down the left arm.
 Whereas ‘tingles’ is more associated with panic and can spread to every limb.

 - A heart attack DOESN’T strictly affect a person’s breathing.
 Hyperventilating is more associated with panic.
 That’s a comfort to me when I have a night panic attack, and wake up gasping for air.
 “Don’t worry Claire, if you can’t breathe, it’s not a heart attack!”
 (Obviously, I’m being sarcastic).